Non-financial factors play a prominent role

 Employees worldwide say that being treated with respect is the most important factor, followed by work/life balance, type of work, quality of co-workers and quality of leadership (see figure).

 While other financial factors, such as benefits and incentive pay, can be important to other aspects of the employment deal – such as attracting, retaining and rewarding employees – Mercer’s research shows they are considered less important by employees when it comes to their day-to-day motivation and engagement at work.

-Motivated employees are an asset to all organisations.
-They propel the organisation forward by positively influencing the work climate, attitudes, customer orientation and, ultimately, organisational performance.
+Motivated employees are an asset to all organizations.
+They propel the organization forward by positively influencing the work climate, attitudes, customer orientation and, ultimately, organizational performance.
+So do remember:

 Short URL & Title: